-An example of a Gujerati woman who had had TB and developed CPA was diagnosed in 1992 .
+An example of a Gujerati woman who had had TB and developed CPA was diagnosed in 1992 is shown in Figure 544.
 Without treatment, she lost the function of her whole left lung (chronic fibrosing pulmonary aspergillosis) over 5 years and subsequently died.
 In contrast other patients have remained well on treatment for 20+ years.